-5.9 After 31 December 2018, if an aircraft does not have ADS-B OUT capability or ADS-B OUT is inoperable, does the aircraft have to remain below flight level 245 in the New Zealand FIR?
+5.7 If an aircraft does not have ADS-B OUT capability or ADS-B OUT is inoperable, does the aircraft have to remain below flight level 245 in the New Zealand FIR?

 The mandate does not currently apply below flight level 245.